How to Transfer Frontier Mail to Office 365? 2 Methods

 1. Will I lose my old emails during the transfer?

-No, if you use a reliable method to transfer Frontier Mail to Office 365, your original emails remain on the Frontier server until you manually delete them.
-The process simply creates a copy in the new destination.
+If you follow a right way to transfer Frontier Mail to Office 365, your original emails will stay on the Frontier server until you manually delete them.

 2. How long does the migration usually take?